How to Organize Medicines and Supplements

 A note of caution on this, be sure that you write the expiration date on the container for any pills found inside.
 This will allow you to be confident knowing that you are always taking something that is within its “use by” date.

 When it comes to medication and supplements the cost investment constitutes how important this task is.
 There’s nothing more frustrating than throwing out costly medications that are out of date.
-But there is good news, once you have a system set into place, you will save so much money going forward.

-Routine Maintenance.
+Routine Maintenance

-To ensure your system works the very best, plan to go through your medications every three months to ensure that supplies are staying up-to-date and in stock.
-You can put a reminder in your calendar file, one on your smartphone, or even a reminder on your wall calendar.
+To ensure your system works the best, plan to review your medications every three months to ensure that supplies stay up-to-date and in stock.

 Take a few minutes to revisit each container of medication in a routine timeframe and you will keep this system one that is super beneficial to you and your entire family